-A DPIA is a process to systematically analyse your processing and help you identify and minimise data protection risks.
-It must:
+A DPIA is a way for you to systematically and comprehensively analyse your processing and help you identify and minimise data protection risks.

 A DPIA may cover a single processing operation or a group of similar processing operations.
 A group of controllers can do a joint DPIA.

 It’s important to embed DPIAs into your organisational processes and ensure the outcome can influence your plans.
-A DPIA is not a one-off exercise and should be seen as an ongoing process, kept under regular review.
+A DPIA is not a one-off exercise.
+You should see it as an ongoing process that is subject to regular review.

 When do we need to do a DPIA?

-You must do a DPIA before you begin any type of processing which is “likely to result in a high risk”.
-This means that although the actual level of risk has not been assessed yet, you need to screen for factors which point to the potential for a widespread or serious impact on individuals.
+You must do a DPIA before you begin any type of processing that is “likely to result in a high risk”.
+This means that although you have not yet assessed the actual level of risk, you need to screen for factors that point to the potential for a widespread or serious impact on individuals.

 In particular, the GDPR says you must do a DPIA if you plan to: